 A friend had a recommendation: Meet with Jane Williams, owner of College Admissions Consulting in Birmingham, who has 20 years of experience helping teens and parents navigate the college application process.

-The Palmers met with Williams during the summer before Amanda's junior year at Birmingham Seaholm High School to begin gaining an understanding of how to proceed.
+The Palmers met with Williams during the summer before Amanda’s junior year at Birmingham Seaholm High School to begin gaining an understanding of how to proceed.
 Working with Williams and private ACT tutors to glean test-taking tips and strategies, Amanda eventually applied to – and was accepted at – Vanderbilt University in Tennessee on a full academic scholarship to study her passion.
-Now a junior there, Amanda is thriving.

 The college odds